 Junior Scoring (for all Handlers 13-years or younger):

 In an effort to reward success and encourage the little ones, in addition to the standard scoring zones (1, 2, 3 & 5), a catch in the 0 to 10 yard zone or anywhere out-of-bounds, will be awarded 1 Point, provided the throw was a good faith attempt to throw at least 10 yards.
 The “attempt” clause is added to avoid purposeful, short little tosses to rack up points.

 Note: Short and out-of-bounds catches for Juniors do not qualify for an additional ½ point “air bonus.”

 ROLLER Designation, Scoring & Rules

-Beginning with Fall 2020 Season, Teams that throw “rollers” (i.e, rolling the disc across the grass) will now be allowed, scored, ranked and be eligible to earn Club Points, however, Roller Teams do not receive Division Handicap Points.
+Teams that throw “rollers” (i.e, rolling the disc across the grass) will be, scored, ranked and be eligible to earn Club Points, however, Roller Teams do not receive Division Handicap Points.

 A Team that opts to play under the ROLLER designation must do so for an entire season.

 Handlers who play with multiple dogs may designate one or all of their dogs as ROLLER Teams.
 Non-roller Teams will earn the appropriate handicap points for their Division.

 A Tiny Dog (TD) Roller Team earns one TD Bonus point per catch, but cannot exceed 27.5 points in any single round.